chingc/phtml/README.md

 # pxml

-A simple tool to help you write markup.
+A simple tool for writing markup.

 ## Requirements